 Family was able to help…but not at the moment of the emergency when we needed it.

-With a partner who travels in the military, Mylo was an outstanding companion for the Rodriguez household.
+With a partner who travels in the military, Mylo was an outstanding companion for the Reyes household.
 With schooling and military training happening for both adults in the house, this family has goals they are working towards each day.
 This fluffy French Bulldog has been a frisky addition to the home and has brought with him energy and love.
 It took a little bit when he first came home to adjust to the family but after a few weeks began to come out of his shell.

 Suddenly while the family was starting to sleep one night, they heard a loud thump and a squeal.
 Running to the next room, they discovered Mylo with his arm at an angle.
 Thinking he had taken an adventurous jump off the bed, it seemed Mylo underestimated the height and took a tumble.
 While at first, the injury seemed more mild, the Rodriguez household kept an eye on Mylo.
 Soon they realized his injury was causing him so much pain he stopped eating and began to have limited movement, whimpering at any movement to his leg.